mogenius/docs/mogenius/docs/services/monitoring/grafana-loki.md

 **How to deploy**
 To set up Grafana Loki, you can add it as a service to your cloudspace.
 Select Grafana Loki from the service library and follow the instructions.
-There is a detailed tutorial available on [how to launch Grafana Loki with mogenius](./../../tutorials/how-to-deploy-grafana-loki-in-the-cloud.md).